 When children have low self-esteem, they are not confident.
-They may not engage with others if they feel they do not fit in.
-They may let other people treat them badly and are less likely to stand up for themselves.
+They may lack the ability to engage with others if they feel they do not fit in.
+They may also let other people treat them badly because they are less likely to stand up for themselves.
 Kids with low self-esteem may give up easily and have a difficult time bouncing back if they fail.
 As a result, unlike kids with positive self-esteem, they may not achieve their best.

 Listed below are phrases and words that parents can use to promote positive self-esteem

 - Good job or way to go

 - That’s it or good for you

 No one is perfect.
 If you fall short in building up your child’s self-esteem, take some time to reflect.
 This shortcoming can be used as a tool to repair relationships with children.
 This involves apologizing, empathizing with how your child might feel, and trying to do better.
 The main thing is to be open and honest.
 Honesty and openness create a more acceptable environment.
 The goal is to help children become confident adults that can live successfully in the world.

 Remember children are small people who deserve love, respect, and affection.
 Always provide them with that extra hug, smile, fist bump, high five, and I love you.
 Positive self-esteem…pass it on.